-Schwinn 430 features 20 eddy break current resistance levels and works on high speeds thanks to state-of-the-art inertia weighted flywheel system.
+Schwinn 430 features 20 eddies break current resistance levels and work on high speeds thanks to state-of-the-art inertia weighted flywheel system.
 You will feel smooth and natural motion when working out on 430.
 Furthermore, you can use 6 different variation levels to set the elliptical to a 10-degree incline level.
 Read on for our full elliptical review on the Schwinn 430.

-Schwinn 470 on the other hands, offers relatively better performance because it has all the features of 430 and then some additional ones.
-The 470 features 25 resistance levels and offers smoother motion due to 10-degree incline motorized ramp and a drive system which is similar to the 430.
+Schwinn 470 on the other hand, offers relatively better performance because it has all the features of 430 and then some additional ones.
+The 470 features 25 resistance levels and offers smoother motion due to a 10-degree incline motorized ramp and a drive system which is similar to the 430.

 Schwinn 430 has a total of 22 core workout programs.
 It offers up to 9 profile configurations and features some additional programs including quick start programs, fitness tests, 8 heart rate programs, etc.